Department of Design

-Photography: Photography majors work in many venues and genres, including portraiture, advertising, fashion, architectural photography, journalism, editorial publishing, stock photography, conservation and photographic finishing.
+Photography: Photography majors work in many venues and genres, including portraiture, advertising, fashion, architectural photography, journalism, video film, cinematography, editorial publishing, stock photography, conservation and photographic finishing.
 Other opportunities are available in fine art, educational, medical, travel, and marketing photography.
 Photographers typically work in-house, on a contract basis, freelance, or as entrepreneurs in their own studio.

 Design Education Licensure

 Licensure as a K-12 art and design educator is available in conjunction with all Design majors through the Art Education licensure program in the Department of Art.
 The licensure program prepares students with a design background for teaching opportunities through a series of courses, including student teaching.

 Design majors are required to supply their own computer (usually a laptop) to complete the majority of their coursework.
 In certain courses and programs, highly specialized technology is made available in department labs and classrooms.
 Since recommended configurations vary slightly by program area, contact the program area head for more information.
 The BYU Store carries a full line of discounted computers, accessories, and discounted software subscriptions.

 Students can be placed on probationary status for the following:

 - BYU Honor Code violations.